 - Parc du Domaine de Madame Elisabeth – a romantic park

-Further Read: 15 Picture-Perfect Places To Visit In Paris
+Further Read: 31 Best Places To Visit In Paris For A Dreamy Vacation!

 Doesn’t it sound like a perfect day in Versailles to you!
 Now you know there are many places not just within the city of love but also around it.
 We wish you a wonderful trip filled with great memories.